jjerphan/CS5242Project/README.md

 (CS5242) $ qsub job_submissions/evaluate_xxxxxxx.wlm01.pbs
 ```

-The result of the evaluation of one model is a log ``evaluate_xxxxxxx.wlm01.log`  that is saved in the same`results/xxxxxxx.wlm01` folder.
+The result of the evaluation of one model is a log `evaluate_xxxxxxx.wlm01.log`  that is saved in the same`results/xxxxxxx.wlm01` folder.
+A log is appended to `evaluation/evaluation.csv`: the final result of the evaluation.
+It contains for each model, values of the metrics as well as the parameters used for the training.

 ## Evaluating all the models

-You can evaluate all the models presented in the `results/` folder using `job_submissions/evaluate_all.pbs`.
+You can also create submissions files for model that aren't been evaluated yet.

  ```bash
 (CS5242) $ qsub job_submissions/evaluate_xxxxxxx.wlm01.pbs